 🌲 Nørdmann – originally from Western Asia, this tree is the more popular choice as it copes better with warm homes, keeping its needles longer.
 It is dark green in colour and its needles are flat and shiny and don’t pique!

 🌲 Epicéa – this type of tree, the Norway spruce, naturally grows in alpine forests and is often described as “ rustic and sweetly-scented ”.
 It has fine, sharp needles;

 🌲 Pungens – also known as an épicéa bleu, due to its subtle blue hue, the Pungens is a conifer that originates from North America.
 It is a tree with a harmonious shape, often perfectly conical.
 Its needles are also sharp.
 It copes well in warm homes.

-[ ⇒ to read more about the different trees, see website ]
+[ ⇒ to read more about the different trees at the plantation, see website ]

 Journées 🌲 « Venez choisir & couper votre sapin! »

 Every year since 2015, the 🌲 Maison Pugin has been opening its doors to the public and the curious, and welcomes you 🌲 to choose and cut down your very own special Christmas tree!
 This is a popular custom in 🇺🇸 North America and some parts of Europe, and the Pugin brothers brought this festive cheer to 🗻 Haute-Savoie!

 These open days are full of Christmas cheer, with on offer: 🎨 workshops, games, 🐑 farm animals . . . and little ones learn to be apprentice bûcherons (lumberjacks)!

 This year, 🌲 Maison Pugin will be opening for this event on 3 weekends in November and December: 27th & 28th November, 4th & 5th November, and 11th & 12th December;